 Exceptional circumstances

 The development of this harvest strategy requires that considerations are made for exceptional circumstances.
-These circumstances may include stressors on the stock fisheries that are deemed outside the impacts considered as a part of the harvest strategy at the time of development and amongst others may include mass mortality events, disease out-breaks, market failure, natural or human-induced disasters.
+These circumstances may include stressors on the stock fisheries that are deemed outside the impacts considered as a part of the harvest strategy at the time of development and amongst others may include mass mortality events, disease out-breaks, market failure, large-scale fleet transformation, natural or human-induced disasters.
 In these instances it may be necessary to temporarily amend management arrangements to address these exceptional circumstances.

 Closures